 That is, if the soul has not acquired self-knowledge (atma jnana) and until and unless it does, it will continue to live and die and live and die again over millions of years.
 But if the soul has gained self-knowledge, it will no longer be reborn.

-The primary goal and belief of Hinduism is to discover the ātman, that which makes every person a unique individual.
+The primary goal and belief of Hinduism are to discover the ātman, which makes every person a unique individual.

 Ātman is not a distinct entity that resides inside a person.
 Rather, it is something on which various psychological and physical aspects of a person depend. Ātman is the “true self” of every individual.